frankalcantara/frankalcantara.github.io/_posts/2024-10-01-1-introduction.md

 Let's can back to Lambdas.

 Starting with C++11, C++ introduced lambda functions.
 Lambdas are anonymous functions that can be defined exactly where they are needed.
 If your code needs a simple function used only once, you should consider using lambdas.
-Let’s start with a simple example, written without competitive programming tricks.
+Let’s start with a simple example, Code 1.2.2.3.A, written without competitive programming tricks.

 ```cpp
 #include <iostream>  // Includes the input/output stream library for console operations